nimbus8/repss/README.md

   to undergrads.
 But of course I'm probably never going to get a PhD, and thus it's unlikely I'll ever teach undergrads (thank god...), or theory of computation (to anyone who will listen).
 This project has two facets:

-    1) the first facet is for those who are interested in understanding compilers, and a bit of what they take to build
+    1) The first facet is for those who are interested in understanding compilers, and a bit of what they take to build
-    2) the second facet is for most people, so we'll see too it first
+    2) The second facet is for most people, so we'll see too it first

   2)